 6.7 Supporting Students

-Certa expects all students will be offered appropriate support during their course of study until they have completed the diploma.
+Skills and Education Group Access expects all students will be offered appropriate support during their course of study until they have completed the qualification.
 Students will be encouraged to use a range of resources to support their progress and to engage with appropriate staff in their organisation for further information and advice.
 The assessment methodology must be appropriate and rigorous for an individual or groups of students.

-For students with particular requirements, Providers should refer to the Access to Fair Assessment Policy and Procedure which can be found and in the Provider Handbook.
+For students with particular requirements, Providers should refer to the Access to Fair Assessment Policy and Procedure which can be found in the Access to HE Provider Handbook.

-The Access to Fair Assessment Policy and Procedure section in the Certa handbook gives clear guidance on the Reasonable Adjustment and Special Consideration arrangements that can be made to take account of particular needs or learning difficulty, without compromising the achievement of the assessment criteria.
+The Access to Fair Assessment Policy and Procedure section in the Provider Handbook gives clear guidance on the Reasonable Adjustment and Special Consideration arrangements that can be made to take account of particular needs or learning difficulty, without compromising the achievement of the assessment criteria.

 6.8 Credit Accumulation and Recognition of Student Achievement

 Students accumulate credit towards the award of the Diploma.
-In general they do this by achieving units of a particular credit value (3, 6 or 9 credits) through the process of assessment on the Access to HE Diploma (Business), but may also do this through the processes of credit transfer and through the recognition of prior learning.
+In general, they do this by achieving units of a particular credit value (3, 6 or 9 credits) through the process of assessment on the Access to HE Diploma (Business) but may also do this through the processes of credit transfer and through the recognition of prior learning.

 Student achievement is recognised both through the award of level, credit and grades (as identified on an achievement transcript) and the award of the Diploma (as identified on a certificate), subsequent to the student having satisfied the requirements of the rules of combination of the Access to HE Diploma (Business).
 The award of the Diploma will, therefore, indicate that a student has successfully met the generic requirements for achievement of an Access to HE Diploma, as well as the particular requirements of the Access to HE Diploma (Business).

-Certa expects that where the Access to HE Diploma (Business) is intended to lead to further study for a professional qualification, students must be made aware of any additional entry requirements that are needed to study at a Higher Education Institution.
+Skills and Education Group Access expects that where the Diploma is intended to lead to further study for a professional qualification, students must be made aware of any additional entry requirements that are needed to study at a Higher Education Institution.
+Providers have a responsibility to ensure that students have completed this research in advance of enrolling onto the Diploma.

 7. Quality Assurance

-Certa operates robust quality assurance arrangements for the proposed Diploma and maintains the quality and standards of this recognised Access to HE Diploma.
-Certa makes Access to HE awards to students who have met the specified requirements for achievement and performance.
-Please visit the Certa website for the Access to HE Provider Handbook.
+Higher Education Institution operates robust quality assurance arrangements for the proposed Diploma and maintains the quality and standards of this recognised Access to HE Diploma.
+It makes Access to HE awards to students who have met the specified requirements for achievement and performance.
+Please visit the Skills and Education Group Access website for the Access to HE Provider Handbook or contact the Skills and Education Group Access team on accesstohe@skillsedugroup.co.uk for the relevant documentation and guidance.

-7.1 Operation of moderation processes
+7.1 Operation of Moderation Processes

-Certa maintains a system of regular external moderation, conducted by external moderators appointed.
-External moderator training is scheduled during the year in preparation for their visits to allow Certa to update external moderators.
-Where a provider is new to Access to HE, or is running a new Diploma for the first time, or has transferred from another AVA, a ‘support visit’ is also scheduled.
+Skills and Education Group Access maintains a system of regular external moderation, conducted by appointed external moderators.
+External moderator training is scheduled during the year in preparation for their visits to allow Skills and Education Group Access to update external moderators.
+Where a Provider is new to Access to HE, or is running a new Diploma for the first time, or has transferred from another AVA, a “support visit” is also scheduled.

-Certa may arrange for support or supplementary visits in the following situations:
+Skills and Education Group Access may arrange for support or supplementary visits in the following situations:

-Support Visits
+Support visits

-The first run of a new Diploma as a support to the provider.
-A member of Certa’s Access to HE team may also accompany the external moderator.
+The first run of a new Diploma as a support to the Provider.
+A member of Skills and Education Group Access team may also accompany the external moderator.

-When a provider has transferred from another AVA.
+When a Provider has transferred from another AVA.

-Supplementary Visits
+Supplementary visits